Harry Cave

 Henry Butler Cave (10 October 1922 – 15 September 1989) was a New Zealand cricketer who captained New Zealand in nine of his 19 Test matches.
 His Test career extended from 1949 to 1958, and he played first-class cricket from 1945 to 1959.
+In March 1956 he played a major part in New Zealand's first victory in Test cricket when he took eight wickets in the final match of the series against West Indies.

 Early life

 Harry Cave was born into a family of farmers and cricketers from the Wanganui area.
 His father had a farm at Westmere, north of Wanganui.
-His uncle Ken Cave umpired all four matches in New Zealand's first Test series in 1929-30.
+His uncle Ken Cave umpired all four matches in New Zealand's first Test series in 1929–30.
 Harry went to school at Westmere before attending Wanganui Collegiate School.
 He took up farming after leaving school.

 Cricket career

 1940s

 Cave's cricket career was often interrupted by the demands of his farming life, where he was supported by his brother and farming partner Tom.
 An all-rounder, six feet two inches tall, Cave bowled accurate medium-pace and batted in the middle or lower order.
 He first played for Wanganui in his teens, and became one of their leading players in the Hawke Cup.
 In the 1940s, Wanganui players were eligible to play for Wellington, and he made his first-class debut for Wellington on Christmas Eve 1945.
 In January 1947 he took 6 for 44 (from 29 overs) and 2 for 72 when Wellington beat Canterbury in the Plunket Shield.
 A torn elbow muscle in 1947 made it difficult for him to bowl his stock out-swinger, and from then on he relied on seamers, cutters and in-swingers.

 Cave toured England in 1949 and played in all four Tests.
 The tour report in Wisden described his bowling as "always steady and reliable", but on the good batting pitches of the season he took only four wickets from 141 overs in the Tests at an average of 116.25.